jayelm/broader-metaphor/README.md

   version with additional context + arguments.
 For details on how to reproduce `VUAMC.csv`, see `data/README.md`.
 - `features/` is empty and will contain the extracted model features generated by the `extract_*.py` scripts.
-Contact me if you're lazy and just want to run classification with the features outright.
+You can also download them directly [here](http://nlp.stanford.edu/data/muj/broader-metaphor-features.tar.gz).
 - `models/` is empty and will contain pretrained doc2vec and skip-thought models if you want to reproduce those results.
 (Pretrained embeddings for GloVe and ELMo are handled by spaCy and allennlp, respectively; see below)